jewelsofthought/neshama/site/posts/story/journey_to_infinity.md

 We exist in an ocean of consciousness.
 In fact, we are that consciousness too.
 Something which we feel, like the fish feels the currents and energies of the water.
 It almost talks to it, but in a different language.
 The way our most sophisticated minds have currently expressed these waves that we can somehow experience, but externally we can only measure with highly sophisticated electronic instruments, is as “waves of probability”... and that is an excellent post-modern way of stating it.
 These waves of probability are measurements of the possibility of an event occurring which we call proton, or boson, photon or quanta, but might have had other names at other times.
 In earlier times it was referred to more simply as water &mdash which is a good analogy for the effect of waves, and more recently, though there is some evidence of a similar idea in ancient Buddhist texts, it seems, as Aether.
 In some interpretations, water is seen as a dense version of light, as light is believed to be a dense version of a more subtle vibration, a “supernal” or divine light.

-Perhaps light is 2d, made up of 1d photons, and thus it moves so fast in 3d.
-Water is perhaps 3d light – becoming more dense – though only to us as 3d beings (with exploring the 4d consciousness.
-This is based on the curious effect of 2d being denser than 1d, and 3d being the densest, then 4d suddenly becoming subtle, and 5d and above even more subtle.

 One could think of this ocean of consciousness as a store of potential energy, like a battery – that is why it is often referred to as the Source.
 This battery can be used to power many different items, from tools to lights.
-This battery stores electrical energy as potential energy, and releases it when connected correctly to another item.
+This battery stores  energy as potential energy, and releases it when connected correctly to another event.
 Thus it is with the ocean of consciousness, like a battery, but you have to have the correct wires, made from the right material, connected correctly to the battery to tap the potential hidden in the battery.

 But not only that, the object that is being connected has to be able to handle the current that is now pulsing through it.
 As with all spiritual energy, it has to used, given, released, else it turns toxic and dangerous – as opposed to material, or mundane things, where the dynamic is to collect and hoard as much as possible.
 In order to do that, it needs to be correctly designed with the correct materials, and maintained a certain way to continue to be able to function correctly.
 The better attuned it is, the more efficient and effective it will be.